 - Shows distress—panting, anxiety, pacing, general restlessness

-Gastric torsion is considered an emergency condition.
-If you believe that your dog is experiencing bloat, bring him right away to a vet clinic.
+If you believe that your dog is experiencing bloat, bring him right away to an animal clinic or hospital.
+Here are the common procedures on how veterinarians treat bloat in dogs:

 - Do a scan, usually through an X-ray, to get a definite diagnosis.